swarnendubiswas/dotemacs/README.md

 # GNU Emacs

 This repository lists my preferred configuration for GNU Emacs, my primary editor.
-The setup should work on a GNU/Linux platform.
+The setup should work on a GNU/Linux platform, and is not tested on Windows.
 Most of the included customizations are from the internet.
 Suggestions and pull requests are welcome.

 ## Installation